RamShrivastava3681/Whizunik-hub/WHIZUNIKHUB_DEPLOYMENT.md

 ### 3. Frontend API Configuration
 The frontend now dynamically detects the domain and uses the appropriate API URL:
-- When running on `whizunikhub.com`, it uses `https://whizunikhub.com:5003`
+- When running on `whizunikhub.com` or `portal.whizunikhub.com`, it uses `https://portal.whizunikhub.com/api`
-- In development, it uses `http://localhost:5003`
+- In development, it uses `http://localhost:5003/api`
 - Can be overridden with `VITE_API_URL` environment variable

 ### 4. Email Notifications